-Article 1.
-General Clock Stops
+Article 1: Game Clock Settings

-1. The clock stops for timeouts or injuries only, though officials can stop the clock at their discretion for injury, to stop a team from delaying or other unsportsmanlike conduct.
+Games are played on a 40-minute continuous clock with two 20-minute halves unless one team gains a 30-point advantage at which point, the score is no longer kept.
+The clock stops for timeouts or injuries only, though officials can stop the clock at their discretion for injury, to stop a team from delaying or other unsportsmanlike conduct.
+For 18+ we recommend a pro-clock be run during the last two minutes of both halves.